 Scrum comes from software development, where it is part of agile methodology.
 It’s designed for small teams who are working in what’s called “sprints,” short periods of no longer than 30 days and usually only two weeks.
 They track their progress by having short meetings.

-Those brief exchanges are usually only 15-minutes long and are called “standup meetings,” “daily scrums” or, for our purposes, a scrum meeting.
+Those brief, daily exchanges are usually only 15-minutes long and are called “standup meetings,” “daily scrums” or, for our purposes, a scrum meeting.
 They’re sometimes called stand up meetings because team members are usually standing up during them, which is a great technique for keeping the meetings short.
 It’s all about efficiency when it comes to a scrum meeting.

 But are there other ways to get the most out of your scrum meeting besides standing up?
 If you’re in charge of running a scrum meeting, you’ll want to keep it short, get engagement and when you break, have every role on the scrum team what they need to do next.
 Let’s take a sprint around the subject, and get creative on some ways to run a great scrum meeting.